Appendix B: Travel Vaccine Summary Table

 8 Special considerations apply in deciding whether to administer yellow fever vaccine to people aged <9 months or ≥60 years.
 Please review Chapter 3, Yellow Fever before administration.

-9 In 2014, the World Health Assembly (of the World Health Organization) adopted the recommendation to remove the 10 year booster dose requirement from the International Health Regulations as of June 2016.
-Once this change is instituted, a completed International Certificate of Vaccination or Prophylaxis will be valid for the lifetime of the vaccinee.
-It is uncertain when and if all countries with yellow fever vaccination entry requirements will adopt this change.
-In the United States, the Advisory Committee on Immunization Practices (ACIP) is considering the issue of the continued need for yellow fever vaccine boosters.
-Until the ACIP issues updated recommendations, CDC recommends that US travelers receive booster doses of yellow fever vaccine every 10 years if traveling to an area with risk of exposure to yellow fever virus.
-For the most up-to-date information about the need for yellow fever vaccine boosters, consult the CDC Travelers’ Health website at www.cdc.gov/travel.
+9 In 2014, the World Health Assembly (of the World Health Organization) adopted the recommendation to remove the 10-year booster dose requirement from the International Health Regulations as of July 2016.
+As of that time, a completed International Certificate of Vaccination or Prophylaxis is considered valid for the lifetime of the vaccinee.
+However, it is uncertain when and if all countries with yellow fever vaccination entry requirements will adopt this change.
+In February 2015, the Advisory Committee on Immunization Practices (ACIP) approved a new recommendation that a single primary dose of yellow fever vaccine provides long-lasting protection and is adequate for most travelers.
+The ACIP also identified specific groups of travelers who should receive additional doses and others for whom additional doses may be considered.
+For full details see Chapter 3, Yellow Fever.

 - Content source: